 And granted, 80% of my “relationships” have fallen by the wayside.
-That’s expected.
-You don’t stay best buds with your work friends if you move.
-You’re doing good if you even stay in touch, so I’m okay with that for the most part.
+Truth is, I’m okay with that for the most part.
 I recognize it’s a 2-way street, and it’s also up to me to pursue the relationships I want to keep.

 But there’s the select few who’ve leaned in instead of out.
-Who have spoken into my soul: I am loved.
+Who have spoken into my soul that I am loved.
 End of story.
 Not for anything I bring to the table.
 When I bring nothing, they stick around.
 Past the broken stage.
 Past the grieving stage.
 Past the “when are you going to get better” stage.
 They’re still here, and they’re leaning in.
 They remind me in tangible ways how God’s love works.
-He, too, is absolutely, 100% wild about me.
+He, too, is absolutely, 100% crazy about me.
 He thinks I’m the bomb.
-He’s crazy, but He’s also the King of the Universe so there’s that.
+He’s crazy, but He’s also the King of the Universe so I’m not going to argue!